• Skip to primary navigation

 Finishing Off

-7. To finish off the DIY wall vase, place the mosaic back into the frame and fill with flowers of your choice.
+Step 7: To finish the DIY wall vase, place the mosaic back into the frame and fill it with flowers of your choice.

 Repurposed broken China wall vase.